jottenlips/rust-rocket-ecs/README.md

 ### Benefits of ECS / Docker / Terraform

 With these technologies we can deploy apps written in any language and can scale horizontally and vertically.
-Say you had a Flask app also running in a docker container, you could use this terraform config to get it deployed to ECS quickly and scale the memory/cpu to what you need and the number of desired instances.
+Say you had a Flask app also running in a docker container, you could use this terraform config to get it deployed to ECS quickly and scale the memory/cpu to what you need as well as the number of desired instances.
 You could also add an autoscaling group if you desire.